The RADIUS Server Service

 The AM RADIUS server is disabled by default.
 To enable it, perform the following steps:

-In the AM console, go to Configure > Global Services, and then click RADIUS Server.
+In the AM admin UI, go to Configure > Global Services, and click RADIUS Server.

 Under Secondary Configuration Instance, click New.